 You must have spotted we have that too!
-Check out our accommodation page for details.

 Another question we get asked a lot!
 There's a lot of climbing in Swaledale and a lot of fast steep descents but not so many big jumps and drops.
 We ride 'trail bikes' tending to ride either hardtails with 130-140mm forks or full-suspension with 130mm-160mm travel.

 What we ride

 Stu (the Boss) rides an Orange FIVE Factory, 150mm Fox 36 with Sram Eagle 12sp.

 Ian (mechanic & 'Stay' organiser) rides a Trek Domane, Cotic Escapade & Cotic Soul.

 Bren (the cake fairy and number cruncher) rides a Trek Powerfly FS & Cotic Soul 130mm travel fork.